Can CBD help you chill? Here’s what we know so far.

 The future of CBD seems full of potential, but in present times, there are more questions than answers.

-This post has been updated with new information from the Food and Drug Administration.
+Update (April 19, 2023): This post has been updated with new regulatory information from the FDA.